BPerlakiH/optimalThumbnail/README.md

 based on:
 https://github.com/GHamrouni/OptimalCrop

-Processes multiple files on 12 channels, and won't run in to the "too many files open" error.
+Processes multiple files on multiple channels (configurable), and won't run in to the "too many files open" error.

 Installation